 Objective 7 and the implementing objectives and policies of the FLUE promote smart growth initiatives and connectivity.
 The subject PUD application will be a mixed-use planned community and although the residential and commercial will be built on separate building tracts, the residential dwellings will have internal access to the commercial component of the PUD.
 This interconnectivity will encourage walkability and reduce the necessity to utilize the adjacent arterial roadway for access to commercial needs.
-Both residential communities located to the south and east are private gated communities and an interconnection with these projects is not practical or feasible.
+Both residential communities located to the south and east are private gated communities and a potential interconnection with these projects has been noted on the Master Plan.